joshbrew/tinybuild/README.md

 - Minimal [esbuild](https://esbuild.github.io/getting-started/#your-first-bundle) bundler wrapper with custom boilerplate and plugins for all of your common javascript application, server, and library packaging needs.
 - Pure [Nodejs](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Node_server_without_framework) hot reloading test environment with hot module swapping.
 1 single dependency.
-- Bonus [Python Quart](https://pgjones.gitlab.io/quart/) concurrent build and test env (not required).
+- Bonus [Python Quart](https://pgjones.gitlab.io/quart/) multithreaded concurrent build and test env examples (not required).

+## Quickstart

+### Globally install Tinybuild:
+`npm i -g tinybuild`

+### From an empty project folder, initialize a default app instantly with:

+`tinybuild`

+Now modify the tinybuild.config.js and package.json to your needs.
+You may set `server:false` in the config to disable the development server.

 ![tinybuild](tinybuild/docs/globalOutput.png)